fermga/TNFR-LFS/tests/README.md

 ## `data/BL1_XFG_baseline.csv`

-* Primary dataset for the quickstart walkthrough and the CLI regression tests.
+* Canonical dataset for the quickstart walkthrough and the CLI regression suite.
-* Duplicates the 17-sample synthetic stint stored under `tests/data`, keeping a copy at the repository root so user-facing workflows can consume it directly.
+* Mirrors the 17-sample synthetic stint under `tests/data` and stores a copy at the repository root so user-facing workflows can read it without additional setup.
-* Keep its header row aligned with the expectations in `examples/quickstart.sh` and with `typing_targets.quickstart_dataset.dataset_columns()`; update all of them in lockstep if the telemetry schema changes.
+* Keep the header row in sync with the expectations in `examples/quickstart.sh` and in `typing_targets.quickstart_dataset.dataset_columns()`; update the three sources together if the telemetry schema changes.
-* For tutorials or manual checks you can also rely on the RAF capture `data/test1.raf`; the CLI auto-detects it through the native RAF parser.
+* For tutorials or manual checks you can also fall back to the RAF capture `data/test1.raf`; the CLI auto-detects it through the native RAF parser.

 To regenerate the file you can copy the contents of